duncanka/lstm-causality-tagger/README.md

-# lstm-causality-tagger
+# DeepCx
 Transition-based shallow semantic parser for causal relations, with state embeddings computed by LSTM RNNs.
 Based on the [LSTM syntactic parser](https://github.com/clab/lstm-parser/tree/easy-to-use).
+This system was documented in a [2018 EMNLP paper](http://aclweb.org/anthology/D18-1196).

 #### Required software